Tree and Lawn FAQs

 2. When's the best time of year to prune my trees?

-The majority of trees can be pruned year round, a handful are recommended to be pruned in the winter ( after the leaves have dropped for winter ) to avoid disease in such trees as Pear, Apple and Hawthorne.
+The majority of trees can be pruned year round, a handful are recommended to be pruned in the winter ( after the leaves have dropped for winter ) to avoid disease in trees such as Pear, Apple and Hawthorne.

 3. Can you prune in the winter?
 Are you able to see what to remove?